taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2048

-Majhee defends her PhD thesis, "BactoFET: Using genetically modified yeast for the fabrication of low-cost organic field-effect transistors".
+Majhee defends her PhD thesis, "Synaptic Thread: Using genetically modified bacterial colonies to fabricate living organic semiconductors".

 Space Consortium's first Orbital arboretum, **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**, is completed.

 ### 2049

 Majhee is now a post-doc researcher at Laboratório Nacional de Biociências e Saúde Pública refining the process of cultivating thread-worms to optimize their production of electrophoretic mycelium, dubbed "Synaptic Thread" or "SynTh".
-She and her colleagues develop methods for mass producing and harvesting SynTh.
+She and her colleagues develop methods for mass producing and harvesting SynTh in order to fabricate low-cost bacterial field-effect transistors, or BactoFETs, which can be used as biosensors and bio-compatible electronics.

 ### 2050